hoangKnLai/vscode-ipython/README.md

 [Microsoft Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)

-- This should automatically installed with when this extension is installed
+- This should automatically installed when this extension is installed

 ## Settings